lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~ No.45 Before arrival at Radisrol    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

+This is the second part of the "Small Family" series.
+If you have completed [Small Family 1], simply examine the banner at the Harmentz item(?) shop to start.
+The period of time is short, so make sure you start the even during the available time.